European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 <iframe src="Images/Cycle tracks km surface.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>
 <br>

-<div style="text-align: justify">The [map](Visualization/Europe_map_B.html) presents the ratio of cycle tracks over the main roads.
+The [map](Visualization/Europe_map_B.html) presents the ratio of cycle tracks over the main roads.
 The map presents two layers one for the amount of cycle tracks, the bubble map indicates the total infrastructure and a barplot of the different types of infrastructure.
 The maps are colored to represent the magnitude of the metric of interest.
 By hovering the mouse over the area of interest the tooltip will display the main metrics.
 Similarly, the size of the dots is proportional to the cycle infrastructure.
-By clicking in the circles, a bar plot with the surface types will be displayed along with a link to explore the details. </div>
+By clicking in the circles, a bar plot with the surface types will be displayed along with a link to explore the details.
 <br>

 <iframe src="Visualization/Europe_map_B.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>